Every database.

 Keyboard Shortcuts

-Global shortcuts for every common operation.
-Navigate, query, and switch tabs without the mouse.
+Navigate, query, and switch tabs without touching the mouse.

 Extended JSON